codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/approval.md

 Some example scenarios for using the approval step:

-* Pause before deploying to production
+* Pause before deploying to production.
-* Pause before destroying an environment
+* Pause before destroying an environment.
-* Pause for some manual smoke tests or metric collection
+* Pause for some manual smoke tests or metric collection.

 ## Usage